 THINGS YOU OUGHT TO KNOW ABOUT WEEVILS

 There is no other name of a creature that can send chills down my spine than the name “weevil”.
 And once you get to encounter one of these beetles, the spine chilling effect doubles down.
 They can be described as not so good looking creatures, with snouts and large eyes.
-Being ugly is not just what they are here in this world for; their job is to become nuisance pests because, you know, we cannot have enough of pests in this world.
+Being ugly is not just what they are here in this world; their job is to become nuisance pests because, you know, we cannot have enough pests in this world.

 Weevils are tiny insects, less than 6 mm long.
 They are red, brown, grey, or black in color.
 One of the distinguishing characteristics of weevils is their two spurs found on the femur of each of their front legs.
 There are more than 60,000 species of weevils and from different families.
 The most common of these families is the Curculionidae family, where the true weevils belong.